kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 Each week you will be *required* to do additional reading but have a choice from a selection.
 You should provide an overview of this reading in the form of a supplementary handout (see above for instructions).
 We will try to maximise coverage of elective reading from week to week.

-Choose one of these categories: A1, A2 (Pure Land), B (Nichiren), C1, C2 (Ch’an/Zen)  and read only the material labelled with your category.
+Choose one of these categories:
+A1+A2 (Pure Land) OR B (Nichiren) OR C1+C2 (Ch’an/Zen) and read only the material labelled with your category.

 - SOURCES JAPAN 1 [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2381788__Ssources%20of%20japanese%20tradition__Orightresult__U__X7?lang=eng&suite=def)
 	- (A2) III.10 Amida, the Pure Land, and the Response of the Old Buddhism to the New p211-231